DrafProject/elmada/paper/paper.md

 # Statement of Need

-Dynamic electricity emission factors are important for the environmental assessment of power demands in not fully decarbonized energy systems.
+Dynamic electricity emission factors are important for the environmental assessment of electricity supply in not fully decarbonized energy systems.
 To the best of the authors' knowledge, `elmada` is the first free and open-source Python interface for dynamic emission factors in Europe.
 This makes `elmada` an important complement to existing commercial services, such as the electricityMap API [@ElecMapApi] and the Automated Emissions Reduction from WattTime [@WattTime].